emk/heroku-buildpack-rust/README.md

 If you need to tweak this buildpack, the following information may help.

-### Testing with Vagrant
+### Testing with Docker

-To test changes to the buildpack using the included `Vagrantfile`, run:
+To test changes to the buildpack using the included `docker-compose-test.yml`, run:

 ```sh
 ./test_buildpack